derekphilipau/museum-nextjs-search/README.md

 - `onView` - Whether or not the object is currently on view.
 - `rightsType` - Specifies copyright type, e.g. "Creative Commons-BY"
 - `labels` - Array of gallery labels.
 TODO: Define type & add to searchText?
-- `collections` - An array of collections the object belongs to.
+- `departments` - An array of departments/collections the object belongs to.
 - `exhibitions` - An array of exhibitions the object has been in.
 TODO: Assumes exhibitions have unique names.
 - `geographicLocations` - Geographical Location array.
 Geographic locations associated with the object.
 - `primaryGeographicalLocation` - Geographical Location.
 The primary location associated with the object.